TJhands/Applied_DataScience_Coursework/README.md

 >>households projection 2011-2019 annual for normalisation

  >https://www.gov.uk/government/statistics/help-to-buy-equity-loan-scheme-statistics-april-2013-to-30-september-2019-england
->>help to buy 2014-2019 all quarter England
+>>help to buy 2014(Q1)-2019(Q3) all quarter England; it shows the complete number of sales of help to buy for the first-time buyer, by the local authority.
+The normalization part: Used the number of sales of help to buy divided the number of local households.

  >https://www.nomisweb.co.uk/query/asv2htm.aspx
 >>unemployment rate 2016-2019 annual England Scotland Wales